Every application must have an

 <manifest . . . > <application . . . > <service android:name="com.example.project.SecretService" . . . > . . . </service> . . . </application> </manifest>

-packageattribute).
-The following assignment is the same as the one above:
+packageattribute) is appended to the string.
+The following assignment is the same as that shown above:

 <manifest package="com.example.project" . . . > <application . . . > <service android:name=".SecretService" . . . > . . . </service> . . . </application> </manifest>

-When starting a component, Android creates an instance of the named subclass.
+When starting a component, the Android system creates an instance of the named subclass.
 If a subclass isn't specified, it creates an instance of the base class.

 - Multiple values